 You may sit on a heating pad or apply a warm compress to the tailbone region to lower the pain.
 Using the hot compress for about 20 minutes, four times a day might help.

 8. Comfortable shoes

 Wear flat and comfortable shoes or flats instead of high heels.
 You can also prefer wearing shoes with cushy soles.

 Irregular bowel movements can aggravate the pain as a full rectum builds pressure on the coccyx.
 Consuming fiber-rich food, brisk walking, and gentle stretches can promote smooth bowel movements.

 Switch your positions from standing to sitting or vice versa in a gentle manner.
 Sit and stand slowly, and do not rush.
 Avoid sudden movements that could jerk your lower back

-You can go to a physiotherapist or a pregnancy chiropractor to get a massage for your tailbone area.
+You can go to a physiotherapist or a pregnancy chiropractor to get prenatal massage therapy for your tailbone area.
 It helps to a great extent.

-Acetaminophen (Tylenol) could be an effective pain reliever (6) but do check with your doctor before you take it.
+Usually, doctors might prescribe physiotherapy to reduce tailbone pain.
+However, in some cases, acetaminophen (Tylenol) could be an effective pain reliever (6).
+In any case, do check with your doctor before you take it.

 If severe pain persists, your doctor might inject a local anesthetic, a steroid, a combination of an anesthetic and steroid, or a nerve block in this area.
-An oral antidepressant can ease the pain.
-But seek your doctor’s advice for the treatment options.
+An oral antidepressant could ease the pain too.
+But seek your doctor’s advice before trying these treatment options.